In the Field: Week 8 (Part One)

 Gus and Garret pull ribbons with the cross-cut.

 On the last morning, just minutes before the 5:30 alarm went off, the Rawah crew was awakened by the howls and yelps of a nearby coyote pack.
-In awe of the wilderness and the closure of such an amazing experience working in it, the crew took Wednesday’s hike out with a sincere sense of gratitude.r 4
+In awe of the wilderness and the closure of such an amazing experience working in it, the crew took Wednesday’s hike out with a sincere sense of gratitude.Panoramic view of a lush green meadow surrounded by dense forests under an overcast sky.

 -Sam Ruhala, Rawah Crew Leader of the Week